Background pattern

 3.5 If you want to stop using Dolna

-4. Possible side effects
+1. Possible side effects

 Composition of Dolna

-Appearance of Dolna and contents of the package
+Appearance of Dolna and package contents

-Marketing Authorization Holder and Responsible Manufacturer
+Marketing Authorization Holder and Manufacturer

 Dolna is a vaginal contraceptive ring used to prevent pregnancy.
 Each ring contains a small amount of two female sex hormones, etonogestrel and ethinylestradiol.
-The ring releases these hormones slowly into the bloodstream.
+The ring slowly releases these hormones into the bloodstream.
 Given the small amount of hormones released, Dolna is a low-dose hormonal contraceptive.

-Since Dolna releases two different types of hormones, it is a combined hormonal contraceptive.
+As Dolna releases two different types of hormones, it is a combined hormonal contraceptive.

-Dolna acts like the combined oral contraceptive pill (the “Pill”), but instead of taking a pill every day, the ring is used for 3 consecutive weeks.
+Dolna works like the combined oral contraceptive pill (the "Pill"), but instead of taking a pill every day, the ring is used for 3 consecutive weeks.
 Dolna releases two female sex hormones that prevent the ovaries from releasing an egg.
 If no egg is released, you cannot become pregnant.

-General Considerations
+General considerations

 Before starting to use Dolna, you should read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

-In this leaflet, various situations are described in which you should stop using Dolna, or in which Dolna may be less reliable.
-In these situations, you should not have sexual intercourse, or you should take additional non-hormonal contraceptive measures, such as a condom or another barrier method.Nouse the rhythm or temperature method.
-These methods may not be reliable since Dolna alters the monthly body temperature changes and cervical mucus.
+In this prospectus, various situations are described in which you should stop using Dolna, or in which Dolna may be less reliable.
+In these situations, you should not have sexual intercourse, or you should take additional non-hormonal contraceptive measures, such as a condom or another barrier method.
+Do notuse the rhythm method or the temperature method.
+These methods may not be reliable since Dolna alters the monthly temperature changes of the body and cervical mucus.

-Dolna, like other hormonal contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.
+Dolna, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

 You should not use Dolna if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-• If you have (or have ever had) a blood clot in a leg vein (deep vein thrombosis, DVT), in the lungs (pulmonary embolism, PE), or in other organs.
+• If you have (or have ever had) a blood clot in a blood vessel of the legs (deep vein thrombosis, DVT), in the lungs (pulmonary embolism, PE) or in other organs.

-• If you know that you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden, or antiphospholipid antibodies.
+• If you know you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden or antiphospholipid antibodies.

-• If you need an operation or if you spend a lot of time without standing up (see section “Blood Clots”).
+• If you need an operation or if you spend a lot of time without getting up (see section "Blood clots").

 • If you have ever had a heart attack or a stroke.